 Every summer, my Mom and Grandma set my little hands to work picking blackberries.
 I would pick wild blackberries by the bucketful until the thorns had gotten the best of me.
 You see, the juice was always worth the squeeze.

-I knew those blackberries would be made into things I loved.
+I knew those blackberries would be made into things I loved like these blackberry hand pies.

 Pie.
 Cobbler.
 Preserves.
 Totally worth it